Admissions Requirements

 Special Students Below Grade 9

-In extraordinary cases where a student demonstrates superior ability and capacity to succeed in college level work in a particular discipline, the college may consider admission of students who have not completed the first semester of ninth (9th) grade.
+In extraordinary cases where a student demonstrates superior ability and capacity to succeed in college level work in a particular discipline, the college may consider admission of students who are not currently enrolled in high school.
 Such consideration will be on a case-by-case basis, will be limited, and will include completion of significant documentation of exceptional abilities.
 Students in this age group who are capable of college level work will usually have already begun high school.
-Under normal conditions, students still in grade nine (9) or below will be considered to have not demonstrated college level abilities.
+Under normal conditions, students no currently enrolled in high school will be considered to have not demonstrated college level abilities.
 MSJC reserves the right to deny admission to courses.

 Parents should be aware that college work requires more than an ability to understand material.
 The college-learning environment requires a level of emotional and intellectual ability, which is significantly above that of an eighth (8th) grader.
-Even straight A’s in eighth (8th) grade do not necessarily mean a student is ready for college work.
-Eighth grade students who request admission will be given individual attention to determine their ability to benefit from college instruction.
+Even straight A’s in eighth (8th) grade do not mean a student is ready for college coursework.
+Students not currently enrolled in high school who request admission will be given individual attention to determine their ability to benefit from college instruction.

 Parents are not permitted to attend classes with their children unless they are registered for the course or authorized to attend class to assist a student with an identified disability.